todb/junkdrawer/kali/msf-dev.md

 less secure defaults than you'd like, and other surprises.
 Use them only if you are very impatient and have done this all before.

-At the end of this document, there's a [TLDR-of-TLDRs][tldrs].
+At the end of this document, there's a [[TLDR of TLDRs]].
 You can't yet run it all at once and go away, but it's only a few copy-pastes away.

 So let's get started!